 - Work related issues

-£80 with a sliding scale dependent on the individual's personal circumstances.
+Fees are negotiable dependent on the individual's personal circumstances.

 It is not unusual for people to feel depressed and anxious at some stage in their lives.
 Sometimes this can be related to a particular life event, other times it can seem to come from nowhere.
 These periods can feel never-ending and intense and often result in feeling helpless and alone.

-Psychotherapy provides a safe and confidential place to talk about your thoughts and feelings.
+Psychotherapy provides a confidential place to talk about your thoughts and feelings.
 This can lead to an understanding of why you may be repeating destructive patterns or experiencing difficulty in relationships with family, friends and at work.